Karo-1.png

 In general, whistleblowers should have the choice between external and internal reporting.
 Employers are to create incentives for whistleblowers to first contact the respective internal reporting office of the employer before submitting a report to an external reporting office of the Federation or the Land.

-May 2023: On May 9, 2023, the Mediation Committee of the Bundestag and Bundesrat reached an agreement on whistleblower protection.
-On May 11, the Bundestag and on May 12, the Bundesrat approved the bill.
+May 2023: On May 9, 2023, the Mediation Committee of the Bundestag and Bundesrat agreed on amendments to the Whistleblower Protection Act.
+The Bundestag subsequently passed the law on May 11, 2023, and the Bundesrat approved the amendments on May 12, 2023.

-December 2022: Now it’s official: On December 16, 2022, the German Bundestag passed the Whistleblower Protection Act.
-With a need for substantive changes, the government’s draft of the law had passed the Legal Affairs Committee just two days earlier.
-The significant changes for the law were quickly waved through by the governing coalition.
-However, the final step in the Whistleblower Protection Act still requires the approval of the Bundesrat.
+December 2022: Now it’s official: on December 16, 2022, the German Bundestag passed the Whistleblower Protection Act.
+The government draft of the law had only passed the Legal Affairs Committee two days earlier with a need for substantive amendments.
+The significant changes to the law were quickly waved through by the governing coalition.
+However, the Federal Council still has to give its approval for the final step towards the Whistleblower Protection Act.

-July 2022: The Federal Government publishes a detailed draft bill.
+July 2022: The federal government publishes a concrete draft bill.

-December 2021: The EU’s transposition deadline for implementing a national whistleblower protection law expires.
+December 2021: The EU transposition deadline for implementing a national whistleblower protection law expires.

 The Whistleblower Protection Act for the protection of whistleblowers